Building a Bot using Colang 2.0 and Event Interface#

 In addition to the greeting message, we have a bot gesture shown for two seconds in the Motion area on the left and a UI shown on the right.
 To make a 3D Interactive Avatar say “Welcome!”, wave into the camera, and display a proper UI in the view, you could use the exact same Colang code.

-Step 2: Leveraging LLMs to Answer User Questions
+Step 2: Leveraging LLMs to Answer User Questions#

 In this section, you will enable the bot to answer any user question based on a large language model (LLM).

 1. Provide general instructions.
-Open the file event_interface_tutorial_bot/event_interface_tutorial_bot_config.yml.
+Open the file samples/event_interface_tutorial_bot/step_2/bot_config.yml.
 Under instructions is an example for general LLM instructions.
 Keep these instructions for now, however, you can experiment with different instructions and see how you can change the types of answers the bot provides.

 instructions: